-NASA has successfully completed its rocket engine test series for its upcoming missions to the Moon and, eventually, Mars.
+NASA has completed its rocket engine test series for its upcoming missions to the Moon and Mars.

 The US space agency conducted RS-25 single-engine Retrofit-2 test series at Stennis Space Center near Bay St Louis in Mississippi on September 30, the agency said in a statement.